 All of these details can be used to facilitate identity theft and defeat additional security checks.

-Organizations that are storing, processing or transmitting card (Credit/Debit) transactions are required to meet the security requirements specified by the Payment Card Industry Data Security Standards (PCI-DSS).
+Organizations that are storing, processing and/or transmitting card data (Credit/Debit) transactions are required to meet the security requirements specified by the Payment Card Industry Data Security Standards (PCI DSS).